-CAN Data Link (see also J1939 CAN Data Link) - The CAN Data Link is a serial communications port that is used for communication with other microprocessor based devices.
+CAN Data Link - The CAN Data Link is a serial communications port that is used for communication with other microprocessor based devices.

 Code - Refer to "Diagnostic Code" or "Event Code".

 Cold Mode - Cold mode is a mode for cold starting and for cold engine operation.
 This mode is used for engine protection, reduced smoke emissions and faster warm up time.